Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 ## Summary

 Even though many things have changed, downloading videos from YouTube is still possible and, in some ways, easier than before.
-Instead of `get_video_info`, you can now retrieve metadata and stream manifests using the `/youtubei/v1/player` endpoint, which is part of YouTube's new internal API.
+Instead of `/get_video_info`, you can now retrieve metadata and stream manifests using the `/youtubei/v1/player` endpoint, which is part of YouTube's new internal API.

 The process of identifying and resolving streams is mostly the same as before, and workarounds such as rate bypassing are still relevant.
 However, signature deciphering has become less of a concern, because the vast majority of videos are now playable without it.